TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

     !!! danger ""

-        Only use this if you are prepared to have movies separated by Edition in your merged Plex library.
+        Only use `{edition-{Edition Tags}}` if you are prepared to have movies separated by edition in your merged Plex library.

-        For example if you have the `Directors Cut` and the `Extended Edition` for one movie, those will show up as two separate movies in your library.
+        For example if you have the `Directors Cut` and the `Extended Cut` for one movie, those will show up as two separate movies in your library.

 ```bash